Advancing the right to housing so that everyone has an adequate, accessible and affordable place to call home.

 About the right to housing in Canada

-The right to housing is a framework that we use in our work to ensure that, eventually, everyone will have an adequate, affordable and accessible place to call home.
+The right to housing is a framework that we use in our work to achieve a country in which everyone has an adequate, affordable and accessible place to call home.

 Under international human rights law, the ‘right to housing’ is recognized as the right of every person to a safe and adequate home where they can live in security, peace, and with dignity.
 A set of adequacy standards have also been recognized to ensure that homes are affordable, secure, habitable, accessible, close to services, in an acceptable location, and culturally appropriate.

-All of these international standards apply to housing standards in Canada, and all governments in Canada are responsible for ensuring Canadians’ right to housing is realized over time.
+All of these international standards apply to housing standards in Canada, and all governments in Canada are responsible for ensuring Canadians’ right to housing is realized.